 Clean Air Catalyst seeks to change this dynamic by working with local partners to build tailored, data-driven solutions to their air pollution problems.
 Most cities lack information on the primary and secondary drivers of poor air quality.
 Our global partners pair with local scientists to resolve key uncertainties about what is causing air pollution by deploying air monitoring equipment and conducting state-of-the-art modeling and analysis.
 We engage with government partners and impacted communities to build trust in the results and raise awareness of what effective clean air action looks like.
 We delve into the root causes of these emissions to develop creative ways to manage pollution.
 And we convene and support local coalitions – working with policy, business and community collaborators – to initiate and sustain these interventions.

 WHERE WE WORK

 The program has several new and innovative features:

 - Source Awareness: we use participatory science, structured media engagement and assessment of public perceptions to build a clear, commonly held understanding of the specific pollution sources that impact communities within each city.

-- Sabotage of Harms (Root Cause Analysis): we expand the scope of air quality action beyond the “end of the tailpipe/top of the smokestack” regulatory solutions by identifying 3-5 activities that drive emissions in the most polluting sectors by addressing the underlying social, political, and behavioral drivers of pollution.
+- Root Cause Analysis: we expand the scope of air quality action beyond the “end of the tailpipe/top of the smokestack” regulatory solutions by identifying 3-5 activities that drive emissions in the most polluting sectors by addressing the underlying social, political, and behavioral drivers of pollution.